 The Company's results of operations could be adversely affected by general conditions in the global economy and in the global financial markets.
-A severe or prolonged economic downturn could result in a variety of risks to our business, including our ability to raise additional capital when needed on acceptable terms, if at all.
-A weak or declining economy could strain suppliers, possibly resulting in supply disruption, or cause delays in payments for our services by third-party payors.
-Any of the foregoing could harm the business and the Company cannot anticipate all the ways in which the current our future economic climate and financial market conditions could adversely impact its business.
+A severe or prolonged economic downturn could result in a variety of risks to the Company's business, including its ability to raise additional capital when needed on acceptable terms, if at all.
+A weak or declining economy could strain suppliers, possibly resulting in supply disruption, or other delays.
+Any of the foregoing could harm the business and the Company cannot anticipate all the ways in which the current or future economic climate and financial market conditions could adversely impact its business.